joergmlpts/olympus-wifi/README.md

 Arbitrary commands can be sent to the camera this way.
 In order to get started with camera commands, [this spec](https://raw.githubusercontent.com/ccrome/olympus-omd-remote-control/master/OPC_Communication_Protocol_EN_1.0a/OPC_Communication_Protocol_EN_1.0a.pdf) may be helpful.
-It explains a lot but its info does not fully apply to other camera models.
+It explains a lot but not all its info applies to other camera models.

-The commands and command option that the connected camera supports, can be obtained using the command option:
+The commands and command options that the connected camera supports, can be obtained using the command option:

 ```